 Take a step back to understand the cultural differences of those around you.
 Also, do your due diligence and to make it a priority to better your understanding of those around you.
 Lead by example.
 Your understanding will lead to drastic improvements in team culture, productivity, and teamwork within your organization.

-This article was written by Savannah Buck, an account manager and DE&I advisor at Insight Global’s Minneapolis office.
-She sells staffing services in the Twin Cities area, and she works with fellow account managers to sell DE&I consulting and staffing solutions to clients across the country.
+Savannah Buck is an account manager and DE&I advisor at Insight Global’s Minneapolis office.
+She sells staffing services in the Twin Cities area, and she works with fellow account managers to highlight DE&I consulting and staffing solutions to clients across the United States.